Ohio River Bridges Project: Abraham Lincoln Bridge

-The Abraham Lincoln Bridge, completed in 2015, runs parallel to the John F. Kennedy Memorial Bridge downstreamstream and now carries six lanes of northbound I-65 traffic.
+The Abraham Lincoln Bridge, completed in 2015, runs parallel to the John F. Kennedy Memorial Bridge downstream and now carries six lanes of northbound I-65 traffic.
 Pedestrian and bicycle lanes were in the original plans, but were removed.
 The existing I-65 Kennedy Memorial Bridge, completed in 1963, was renovated for six lanes of southbound traffic.
 The Lincoln Bridge opened for northbound traffic only on December 6, 2015, with southbound traffic being rerouted onto it later that month as reconstruction of the Kennedy Bridge began.
 The Lincoln began carrying northbound traffic only on October 10, 2016, when the Kennedy reopened for southbound I-65 through traffic; the Kennedy itself fully reopened on November 14, 2016.

 A Structured Public Involvement protocol developed by K. Bailey and T. Grossardt was used to elicit public preferences for the design of the structure.
 From spring 2005 to summer 2006, several hundred citizens attended a series of public meetings in Louisville, Kentucky, and Jeffersonville, Indiana, and evaluated a range of bridge design options using 3D visualizations.
 This public involvement process focused in on designs that the public felt were more suitable, as shown by their polling scores.
 The SPI public involvement process itself was evaluated by anonymous, real-time citizen polling at the open public meetings.

 On July 19, 2006, the final design alternatives for the bridge were announced.
 The three designs included a three-span arch, a cable-stayed design with three towers, and a cable-stayed type with a single A-shaped support tower.
 It was also announced that the projected cost for the bridge would be $203 million.

 The new structure is the fourth bridge in downtown Louisville, joining the John F. Kennedy Memorial Bridge erected between spring 1961 and late 1963 at a cost of $10 million; the four-lane George Rogers Clark Memorial Bridge, constructed from June 1928 and to October 31, 1929; and the Big Four Bridge, which operated as a railroad bridge from 1895 to 1969 and reopened as a pedestrian bridge in May 2014.